HamStudy/examtools-docs/content/docs/ve/veNewCall.md

 # Prev/next pager order (if `docs_section_pager` enabled in `params.toml`)
 weight: 60
 ---
-## Follow these instructions if you have updated your call sign with both the FCC and all VECs with which you are accredited.
+## Follow these instructions after you have updated your call sign with both the FCC and all VECs with which you are accredited.

 <br />
 * Login to your account on [Examtools](https://exam.tools)